Learn at the Museum

 For Families

 The Museum provides programs throughout the year for children and families.
-Programs take place at the Museum and in the community, and include activities for preschool through intergenerational visitors.
+Programs take place at the Museum and in the community and include activities for everyone, from preschool through intergenerational visitors.

 For Educators